 What Happens at Orientation?

 Orientation is more than an introduction to Emmanuel, it's a glimpse into what you can expect as a student here.
 It's the start of the next chapter of your life.
 Orientation is our first opportunity to welcome you as a member of the Emmanuel community.
-During the two-day program, which begins at 9:30 a.m. on Day 1 and concludes at 4:00 p.m. on Day 2, you'll get a sneak peek of what life's like here at Emmanuel College.
-In addition to staying overnight in the residence halls and meeting your new classmates, we'll help you get started on becoming an active member of our community.
+During the program, you'll get a sneak peek of what life's like here at Emmanuel College.
+In addition to staying overnight in the residence halls (first year students only) and meeting your new classmates, we'll help you get started on becoming an active member of our community.
 We've put together a full itinerary of activities for you, which you will receive upon your arrival to campus.

 Until then, here are a few highlights of what happens at Orientation: